35K

 Hotel Everest View

 It is situated within the boundaries of Sagarmatha National Park of Nepal and offers a complete view of the mountain ranges in the Everest region.
 The hotel says that one can see Mt Everest from every room.
-In 2004, it earned a spot in the Guinness Book of World Records as the highest-placed hotel in the world.
+It earned a spot in the Guinness Book of World Records in 2004 as the highest placed hotel in the world.

-While this trip allows a quick glimpse of the hotel, you can also visit it at other times and plan a stay here.
+And this trip allows a quick glimpse of the hotel.
+You can also visit it at other times and plan a stay here.
 That’s because it also provides accommodation services.

 During your stay at the hotel, you can also try exploring the nearby villages of Khumjung and Namche.
 Tengboche Monastery, Khunde Peak and Mongla are other nearby places to visit.
 Or choose the 8-day Everest luxury Hotel Trek.